NHSDigital/record-a-vaccination-guidance/app/guide.md

 {% include 'guide-contents.njk' %}

-We’ve designed RAVS with users to ensure it’s intuitive and easy to use.
+We’ve designed the NHS Record a vaccination service (RAVS) with users to ensure it’s intuitive and easy to use.
 However, our video demos and step-by-step user guidance will get you started.

 ## Help us improve